 And that, of course, is a HUGE part of chatbots and Messenger Marketing.

 But the fact is that you can’t automate a chatbot to respond to every possible question.
-At least, not yet 😉 When you start doing Facebook Messenger Marketing, sooner or later you (or someone at your company) is going to need to respond to some messages personally.
+At least, not yet 😉 When you start utilizing Facebook Messenger Marketing, sooner or later you (or someone at your company) is going to need to respond to some messages personally.

 Chances are you’ve probably done this in the past using your Facebook Business Page Inbox, which looks like this: